Brochure - Presentation of the college

 - Meet the minimum medical standards required for CAF enrolment

-- Pass pre-enrolment tests
+- Pass the pre-enrolment test

 - Be at least 16 years of age at the time of enrolment with one parental consent